 Seek housing developers for State-owned sites in Santa Fe Springs expected to be declared surplus properties available for sale.
-To facilitate this process, work with the California Department of Transportation and other State agencies responsible for disposition of surplus California Highway Patrol properties.
+To facilitate this process, work with the California Department of Transportation and other State agencies responsible for disposition of surplus California Highway Patrol (CHP) property.
+In the event the CHP site property is not available for future housing, additional lower income sites have been identified and added to the sites inventory.

-Facilitate housing development on City-owned sites, particularly those identified to accommodate the lower-income RHNA.
+Facilitate housing development on City-owned sites, particularly those identified to accommodate the lowerincome RHNA.
 Rezone the properties to a maximum of 40 dwelling units per acre consistent with Program 11 (Zoning Code Revisions).
 Facilitate outreach with housing and mixed-use developers, offer financial incentives and/or assistance, offer fee waivers, and establish priority processing.
-If planned housing is not facilitated by 2027, implement an alternative course of action of identify, including but not limited to amending zoning regulations to offer more incentive to encourage development or remove as a housing site and consider other sites for lower income RHNA.
+If planned housing is not facilitated by 2027, implement an alternative course of action of identify, including but not limited to amending zoning regulations to offer more incentive to encourage development or remove as a housing site and find other sites for lower income RHNA.

 As noted in the Resources section, Site V-1 (MC&C) is a City-owned property.
-The City is currently pursuing grants to assist with fuding the costs to abandon some of the gas wells on the site.
+As of 2023, the City is pursuing grants to assist with funding the costs to abandon some of the gas wells on site.
 Planning grants are anticipated to be distributed in 2023 and 2024.
 Implementation of gas well abandonment is anticipated to take place from 2025 through 2026.
 The City will ensure compliance with the Surplus Land Act.
 The City can begin negotiating a sale of the property at any time.
-The following identifies a schedule of action for State-owned sites and Site V-1 under Timeframe:
+By the end of 2025 (mid-cycle), revisit this site to see if the timing of the well abandonment is on schedule.
+If the abandonment is not on schedule, the City will take additional actions to satisfy the lower-income RHNA requirements.
+The following identifies a schedule of action for State-owned sites and Site V-1 under Timeframe.

-- " Funding Source: General Fund - " Responsible Party: City Manager's office; Planning and Development Department - " Timeframe: - " State-owned Property: Initiate conversations in 2024 to determine project replacement status and identify alternative course of action if replacement project is delayed; consult with State on issuing request for proposal for State site within three months of being declared a surplus property.

-" City-owned property: 2023-2024 - pursue planning grant to fund abandonment of gas wells; 2025-2026 - implementation of well abandonment; 2027-2029: issue request for proposal to solicit housing developer.
+- " Funding Source: General Fund

+- " Responsible Party: City Manager's office; Planning and Development Department

+- " Timeframe:

+- " State-owned Property: Initiate conversations in 2024 to determine project replacement status and identify alternative course of action if replacement project is delayed; consult with State on issuing request for proposal for State site within three months of being declared a surplus property. - " City-owned property: Early 2024: add site to Surplus Land Act; 2023-2024 - pursue planning grant to fund abandonment of gas wells; 2025-2026 - implementation of well abandonment; 2026-2028: issue request for proposal to solicit housing developer.